wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

    supposed to do in failing to resolve a domain name, as this is the expected result when a domain can no longer be validated, protecting end users from a potential security threat.
-Use of a Negative Trust

-Ebersman, et al.          Expires June 18, 2015                 [Page 4]

-Internet-Draft        DNSSEC Negative Trust Anchors        December 2014

-   Anchor would allow the ISP to specifically remedy the failure to reach that domain, without compromising security for other sites.
+Use of a Negative Trust Anchor would allow the ISP to specifically remedy the failure to reach that domain, without compromising security for other sites.
    This would result in a satisfied end user, with minimal impact to the ISP, while maintaining the security of DNSSEC for correctly maintained domains.

-6. Switching to a Non-Validating Resolver is Not Recommended
+5. Switching to a Non-Validating Resolver is Not Recommended

-   As noted in Section 5 some people may consider switching to an alternative, non-validating resolver themselves, or may recommend that others do so.
+   As noted in Section 4, some people may consider switching to an alternative, non-validating resolver themselves, or may recommend that others do so.
 But if a domain fails DNSSEC validation and is inaccessible, this could very well be due to a security-related